 9).
 Know Your Knots

 When you are climbing Island Peak, you will need to know how to tie different climbing knots.
 The figure of eight, overhand knot, Alpine butterfly and Italian Hitch knots will be used in the training and preparation for Island Peak.
 Therefore, it is best if you know these and have practiced these knots prior to joining an Island Peak climb.
 We will have rope with us on the trek in, and we will help you become more proficient on the route to Island Peak.

 10).
 Be Proficient in Rappelling with a Figure of 8

 As you will see in the video above, you have to abseil down the Head-Wall of Island Peak.
 You will be in control of the rope as you abseil down.
 Therefore, being comfortable with abseiling prior to the start of the trip will be essential.
 We recommend doing an outdoor course before the trip.
 This should include learning how to move from one rope to another on steep terrain, using a figure of 8 device.
 You should also be comfortable with exposure.
 Therefore, finding a local climbing wall and practice using a harness and abseiling from high, which will help build confidence and experience for when you need it high on Island Peak.

 Get in Touch Today

 We hope you enjoyed reading our Top 10 tips for climbing Island Peak.
 The next step should be to CONTACT IAN and get the best information available.
 Ian has climbed Island peak 17+ times over the past decade and has been journeying to Island Peak since 2008.
-He has a wealth of experience on this mountain and has climbed Mount Everest to the Top, Kilimanjaro over 35+ times and lead over 35+ treks to Everest Base Camp and other treks throughout the Everest Region.
+He has a wealth of experience on this mountain and has climbed Mount Everest to the Top, Kilimanjaro over 40+ times and led over 35+ treks to Everest Base Camp and other treks throughout the Everest Region.